Select Page

 Yolo County DA Reisig 2015

 Jeff Reisig is the District Attorney of Yolo County, which is one of California’s fifty-eight counties, located in Northern California, between the San Francisco Bay Area and Sacramento.
-Reisig has served as the county’s chief elected law enforcement official since 2007.
-In addition to overseeing all criminal prosecutions in the county, he also leads one of state’s most active environmental protection divisions.
+Reisig has served as a prosecutor for nearly 28 years and has been the county’s chief elected law enforcement official since 2007, making him one of California’s longest serving district attorneys.

-Reisig was the first prosecutor in the nation to launch a third-party hosted data-transparency portal in collaboration with the national reform organization Measures For Justice and a diverse community group he formed nearly a decade ago, the DA’s Multi-Cultural Community Council.
+Reisig was the first prosecutor in the nation to launch a third-party hosted data-transparency portal in collaboration with the national nonprofit organization, Measures for Justice.
 The portal provides the public nearly unrestricted access to criminal justice data from his office, while also giving community members a platform to directly share their findings and engage policy makers and the media on the data.
-In addition, the real-time comprehensive data has helped Reisig drive significant local policy changes to help mitigate against racial disparities and other factors that often contribute to historic inequities in the criminal justice system.

 Education:

-B.S. – UC Davis –Agricultural and Managerial Economics
+B.S. – University of California at Davis – Agricultural and Managerial Economics

 J.D. – University of the Pacific